Blady-Com/gnoga/docs/user_guide.md

 For most environments the instructions to get started can be found at GetAdaNow.com

-Once you have set up a gcc/ada compiler you will need to install the git version control system.
+Once you have set up a gcc/ada compiler you can either download the lastest release of Gnoga from http://www.gnoga.com or you will need to install the git version control system.
 This is installed by default on Mac OS X and some versions of Linux.
 For Windows there are excellent free versions available on Sourceforge.net

 Use the following command with git to check out the latest version of Gnoga: